waggle-sensor/summer2020/ng/char-cleanup/README.md

 The `augment.py` script can be used to augment the training dataset via the `albumentations` library.
 Run it with the command `python3 augment.py train.txt`.
 It has 8 filters, each run for 5 trials, which will augment a data set by 40x.

-Upon finish, the script also creates labeled for the transformed image.
+Upon finish, the script also creates labels for the transformed image.